 - Acute Whole Effluent Toxicity Test Report

 Under the Protection of Water Quality Investment Act (Minn.
-Stat. § 115.455) a municipality that constructs a POTW to comply with a new or modified effluent limit, to the extent allowable under federal law, could be given a 16 year compliance schedule to comply with a new or modified effluent limit.
-Additional information can be found in the Protection of Water Quality Investment Act Fact Sheet located below.
+Stat. § 115.455) a municipality that constructs a POTW to comply with a new or modified effluent limit, to the extent allowable under federal law, could be given a 16-year compliance schedule to comply with a new or modified effluent limit.
+Learn more: Protection of Water Quality Investment Act fact sheet (wq-wwprm7-70a)

 Chemical additive approvals